 Sports media has become my career path now.
 I finished the Graduate Scheme back in February and deltatre offered me a full time position as a project manager.
 These days I manage commentators for UEFA Champions League & Europa league matches and get involved in all of deltatre’s video offerings.

 deltatre run a 21-month Graduate Scheme, aimed at supporting the development of the very best aspiring graduates and allowing individuals to demonstrate a true passion for sport and technology.
-The closing date for the scheme is 18 December 2016.
-View and apply for the role here today.
+Applications for this years intake for the Graduate Scheme have now closed.

 If you would like to gain more sports business experience before applying for the deltatre Graduate Scheme, then view latest live sports internship opportunities, or create an account today and stay up to date with all the latest industry knowledge, events and jobs in sport.